-As we turn to measures of social distancing in order to reduce the impact of COVID-19 its quite likely that your next job interview will be conducted online.
+As we turn to measures of social distancing in order to reduce the impact of COVID-19 it’s quite likely that your next job interview will be a video job interview conducted online.
 Having spent the past 4 years coaching doctors online, I am uniquely situated to give you some tips on how to ensure that using video for your next job interview does not impede your success.

-If we were to summarise the key things you should be thinking about when invited to interview for a job via a video link they would be as follows: 1.
+If we were to summarise the key things you should be thinking about when invited to a video job interview via a video link they would be as follows: 1.
 Treat the interview with the same level of seriousness and preparation that you would any other job interview 2.
 Practice with the technology beforehand and make sure everything is running well beforehand 3.
-Have back up plans in place in case the technology fails 4.
+Have backup plans in place in case the technology fails 4.
 Be aware of additional things you will need to consider such as your background and lighting.

-Shortly I will dive into these tips with a bit more detail to ensure that you are correctly set up.
+Shortly I will dive into these video job interview tips with a bit more detail to ensure that you are correctly set up.
 But before I do this let’s talk about why your success in being able to cope with a video interview might also be important.

 Can You Handle Technology?

 For most jobs these days being an adept end-user of technology is important.
 Employers don’t want to spend lots of time training you how to use common technology when they can probably find other candidates who can already do so.
 Medicine, the area that I work in is no different.